Thrush: start your consultation

 Basically, all the foods that are good for you!

-In most cases, thrush will clear up itself eventually, as the body is designed to fight off these kinds of infections.
+The body is designed to fight off these kinds of infections.
 However, treatments can help to alleviate symptoms and help speed up recovery times.

 Depending on the severity of your symptoms, you may wish to seek treatment to help alleviate the symptoms of your infection.
 There are a range of treatment options to choose from, including tablets, creams and pessaries.